This module provides access to the BSD socket interface.

 None.
 If a non-zero value is given, subsequent socket operations will raise a timeout exception if the timeout period value has elapsed before the operation has completed.
 If zero is given, the socket is put in non-blocking mode.
 If None is given, the socket is put in blocking mode.

 Set blocking or non-blocking mode of the socket: if flag is false, the socket is set to non-blocking, else to blocking mode.
+This will override the timeout setting

 This method is a shorthand for certain